-Quatro Casino is the another member of the Rewards Group, which is responsible for dozens of different casinos.
-It’s been around since 2009, but has undergone a number of revamps since it was acquired by Rewards back in 2011.
+Quatro Casino is another member of the Rewards Group, which is responsible for dozens of different casinos.
+It’s been around since 2009 but has undergone some revamps since it was acquired by Rewards back in 2011.
 Unlike some of its sister sites, you don’t need to download any special software before you start playing at Quatro.
 The casino is hosted within your browser like most of the better modern casinos – so that’s a thumbs up from us.
-It also boasts a unique and newly installed welcome bonus, which is shared across your first 7 days as a depositing player as of 2017.
+It also boasts a unique and newly installed welcome bonus, which is shared across your first seven days as a depositing player as of 2017.
 That certainly grabs the attention, but what about the other attributes of this established online casino?

-Perhaps it’s a little unfair that I’m reviewing Quatro Casino so soon after I first played Sloty, which is a brand new site that launched in 2017.
+Perhaps it’s a little unfair that I’m reviewing the Quatro Casino site so soon after I first played Sloty, which is a brand new site that launched in 2017.
 The latter features a modern, colourful, spacious design that catches the eye immediately.
 Quatro is a rather more shall we say ‘traditional’ affair.
 It’s certainly spacious, and the games grid is in no way cluttered.
-But there’s limited design at work here too, while the graphics feel blocky and and the symbols that accompany the menu headings are dated.
+But there’s limited design at work here too, while the graphics feel blocky and the symbols that accompany the menu headings are dated.
 The My Account section looks a bit likes it’s been created on an Excel spreadsheet and pasted on to a Powerpoint page.
-If you’re looking for modern animation, we would recommend you look at the likes of Casumo, Cashmio or the aforementioned Sloty.
+If you’re looking for modern animation, we would recommend you look at the likes of Casumo, Cashmio or the Sloty as mentioned above.

-Quatro Casino is powered by MicroGaming, which means it provides access to a fantastic range of games but the format of the site itself isn’t the fanciest.
+Quatro Casino games are powered by MicroGaming, which means it provides access to a fantastic range of games, but the format of the site itself isn’t the fanciest.
 There are more than 550 to play including the likes of Thunderstruck II, Immortal Romance and our personal favourite, Karate Pig.
-Throw in a full compliment of MicroGaming progressive jackpot slots including the record breaking Mega Moolah and you have a fine selection of online slots to choose from.
-That said, it’s always good to see a little bit of variety in terms of provider.
+Throw in a full complement of MicroGaming progressive jackpot slots including the record-breaking Mega Moolah, and you have a fine selection of online slots to choose from.
+That said, it’s always good to see a little bit of variety in terms of the provider.
 If you count NetEnt, Play N’ Go or Quickspin slots amongst your favourite then you might want to look elsewhere.
 Luckily, MicroGaming offer arguably the most diverse and complete collection of games in the industry (perhaps NetEnt would have something to say about that).

-Those added spins are dished out daily across your first 7 days following your first deposit.
+Those added spins are dished out daily across your first seven days following your first deposit.
 Furthermore, each bundle of spins is attached to a different game, starting with a MicroGaming classic.
-You’re required to play your spins on the day of their allocation (there’s no carry over) and winnings are credited as bonus money.
+You’re required to play your spins on the day of their allocation (there’s no carry over), and winnings are credited as bonus money.
 It’s a generously sized bonus with several different facets.
-We do have one major gripe though.
-The x60 wagering requirements seems more than a little steep.
+We do have one significant gripe though.
+The x60 wagering requirements seem more than a little steep.
 Here’s how the bonus breaks down, based on the size of your first deposit:

 - £50-£99.99 1st deposit = 50 spins a day for 7 days and a 100% bonus up to £50

-Quatro Casino does lack a bit of flair, but it’s likely to attract players who are looking for a simple, classic casino experience.
-As long as they like MicroGaming slots too.
-Deposits and withdrawals and quick and easy, customer support is on hand at all times of day and you will receive bespoke, personalised offers from time to time too.
-The site does incorporate a ‘Promotions’ tab but it’s hardly the hive of activity that similar pages can be at other sites.
+Quatro Casino does lack a bit of flair, but it’s likely to attract players who are looking for a simple, classic casino experience as long as they like MicroGaming slots too.
+Deposits and withdrawals and quick and easy, customer support are on hand at all times of day, and you will receive bespoke, personalised offers from time to time too.
+The site does incorporate a ‘Promotions’ tab, but it’s hardly the hive of activity that similar pages can be at other sites.
 I’ve seen no evidence of any recurring promotions, but you will receive some offers by email when you become an active player.
 Thankfully, the Rewards Group have abandoned their previous penchant for spam so your inbox will be a much more sedate, focussed place when you register than perhaps it would have been in the past.

-Quatro Casino hadn’t really hit my radar until I came to write this review.
+The Casino hadn’t hit my radar until I came to write this Quatro Casino review.
 I’ve been aware of its sister sites Zodiac Casino and Captain Cook’s Casino for many years, but this one hadn’t hit my radar.
 Having played here extensively, I can’t help but feel slightly ambivalent towards this online casino.
-On one hand, there are plenty of positives.
+On the one hand, there are plenty of positives.
 It offers a simple, straightforward playing experience with lots of MicroGaming slots to choose from.
-The welcome bonus is interesting too, and you can pocket a shed load of free spins against fairly small deposits.
+The welcome bonus is attractive too, and you can pocket a shed load of free spins against fairly small deposits.
 But then the UX is a little clunky, with glaring omissions such a search function for the games grid and the wagering requirements attached to the welcome bonus are far higher than we’d like too.
-In sum, Quatro Casinos is a fine casino and the pros just about outweigh the cons.
+In sum, Quatro Casinos is a fine casino, and the pros just about outweigh the cons.
 But we’re struggling to find reasons to recommend it above other sites.